KSP-KOS/KOS/doc/source/language/variables.rst

 is **no longer legal syntax**.

-Kerboscript now requires the use of the initializer clause (the "TO" keyword) after the identifer name so as to make it impossible for there to exist any uninitialized variables in a script.
+Kerboscript now requires the use of the initializer clause (the "TO" keyword) after the identifier name so as to make it impossible for there to exist any uninitialized variables in a script.

 .. _declare parameter: